lifeblog/lifeblog.github.io/_posts/computers/2015-01-14-Install-Windows-External-HardDisk.md

 date:       2015-01-14 23:21:29
 summary:    Booting windows from an external hard disk drive of your laptop if you dont want to install it in your primary laptop hard disk.
 description:    Booting windows from an external hard disk drive of your laptop if you dont want to install it in your primary laptop hard disk.
-categories: [technology, computers, technology, hack]
+categories: [technology, computers, technology, hack,java]
 tags:   [windows]
 comments:   true
 share:  true